 According to one study, some of the most commonly abused drugs by people with a co-occurring eating disorder include cocaine, amphetamines, marijuana, and alcohol.
 Within this study, almost a quarter of those with anorexia, bulimia, or an unspecified eating disorder reported current cocaine use.
 Furthermore, almost half of those with bulimia and just over a third of those with binge eating disorder reported drug dependence at some point in their life.

 In addition to the high rate of co-occurrence between substance use and eating disorders, there is also a documented trend that people who have these conditions together are more likely to suffer from an additional mood disorder or personality disorder.
 Furthermore, co-occurring conditions such as these often result in a much poorer long-term outcome than in either condition on its own.
-That being said, there are dual-diagnosis treatment programs available that specialize in treating these co-occurring and synergistic mental health conditions.
+That being said, there are dual diagnosis treatment centers available that specialize in treating these co-occurring and synergistic mental health conditions.
 Getting help for both conditions at the same time will give someone the best possible chance for achieving long-term recovery from both substance use and an eating disorder.

 Types of Eating Disorders